UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 ## Entity linking

 - entities are linked against Wikidata
-- nested entities are linked
+- nested entities are not linked
 - All types of entities except for components and TIME.range are linked
 - LOC.adm: only linked to address if a Wikipedia article with the exact name of the address exists (in our dataset no such Wikipedia articles existed)
 - If the historical referent differs from the current referent (e.g., Reichsgaue Sudetenland) the historical Wikidata entry is linked.
 If there is no historical referent, the current Wikidata entry is linked.
 - different iterations of the same organisation (e.g., the Reichstag) are not linked to the specific iteration (e.g., 10.
 Reichstag) but the general wikidata entry ([Reichstag - Wikidata](https://www.wikidata.org/wiki/Q160208))
 - abbreviations are linked as well if they can be clearly attributed (e.g., SS)
-- in case of a metonymy (e.g., Gebrüder F. J. Badart in Firma Gebrüder F. J. Badart) the entity link is assigned according to the metonymic meaning of the mention (<ORG.ent> Firma Gebrüder F. J. Badart </ORG.ent>)
+- in case of a metonymy of PER.coll, PER.ind and ORG.ent (e.g., Firma Gebrüder F. J. Badart -> both ORG.ent and PER.coll) the entities are not linked because distinction is too difficult

 ## Examples